Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

-Our experiment investigates the superfluid-to-normal fluid transition in a lattice gas of bosons.
-More specifically, we use an ultracold gas of metastable helium (\he) atoms adiabatically loaded in the lowest band of a cubic optical lattice \cite{carcy:2021}, realising the Bose-Hubbard model (BHM) \cite{jaksch:1998}
+Our experiment investigates the superfluid-to-normal fluid transition in a lattice Bose gas.
+We adiabatically load ultracold metastable helium (\he) atoms in a cubic optical lattice \cite{carcy:2021}, realising the Bose-Hubbard model (BHM)

 Here, $J$ and $U$ designate the tunnelling and on-site interaction energies respectively, $\hat a_{\bm{i}}^{\dag}$ ($\hat a_{\bm{i}}$) is the bosonic creation (annihilation) operator on site $\bm i$, $\hat n_{\bm{i}} = \hat a_{\bm{i}}^\dag \hat a_{\bm{i}}$ is the number operator and $\braket{\bm i, \bm j}$ indicates nearest-neighbour lattice sites.
 The effect of the harmonic trapping potential is encoded in the spatial dependence of $V_{\bm i}$ (Methods).
-At zero temperature, the homogeneous BHM ($V_{\bm i}=0$) features a quantum phase transition between a superfluid state for weak interactions and a Mott insulating state for large interactions \cite{fisher:1989}, occurring for a critical value $u_c$ of the ratio of the interaction and tunnelling energies $u=U/J$.
-At finite temperature, this transition acquires a classical character, {\it i.e.} it is governed by thermal fluctuations in a narrow region around a temperature-dependent critical interaction strength $\uc(T)$ (dashed line in \figref{fig:fig1}c).
-This transition is associated with a spontaneous breaking of the $U(1)$ symmetry and belongs to the universality class of the 3D classical XY model.
-The presence of a harmonic potential $V_{\bm{i}}$ implies that two different phases may co-exist, and leads to a modification of the critical value (red curve in \figref{fig:fig1}c).
-However, this does not prevent the observation of critical scaling \cite{donner:2007,zhang:2012, campostrini:2009,collura:2009, campostrini:2010}.
-In our experiment, the total atom number is $N_{\mathrm{tot}} = \num{4.0(5)e3}$ (Methods), yielding $\braket{\hat n_{\bm i}} \approx \num{1}$ at the centre of the system; the control parameter $u$ is tuned between $u \approx \num{5}$ to $u \approx \num{70}$ by adjusting the optical lattice depth. \\
+At zero temperature, the homogeneous BHM ($V_{\bm i}=0$) features a quantum phase transition between a superfluid state and a Mott insulating state \cite{fisher:1989}, occurring for a critical value $\uc$ of the ratio $u=U/J$.
+At finite temperature in the thermodynamic limit, this transition acquires a classical character, {\it i.e.} it is governed by thermal fluctuations in a narrow region around a temperature-dependent critical value $\uc(T)$.
+This thermal transition belongs to the universality class of the 3D classical XY model.
+The presence of a harmonic potential $V_{\bm{i}}$ implies that different phases may coexist, and leads to a modification of the critical value (see \figref{fig:fig1}c).
+However, this does not prevent the observation of critical scaling \cite{donner:2007,zhang:2012, campostrini:2009}.
+In our experiment, the total atom number is $N_{\mathrm{tot}} = \num{4.0(5)e3}$ (Methods), yielding $\braket{\hat n_{\bm i}} \approx \num{1}$ at the centre of the system; the control parameter $u$ is tuned between $u \approx \num{5}$ to $u \approx \num{70}$ by adjusting the optical lattice depth.